Mafatihul/HarmonyGuard/README.md

 ## Machine Learning

 ### Technologies
-We build a deep learning model with TensorFlow and Keras.
+We fine-tune the Transformer model to detect hate comment using TensorFlow and Keras.

 ### Setup
 To setup this project, firstly download dataset in kaggle